lemorak1/practice1_Test/README.md

 # Realstate MVP

 This Next.js application provides a minimal real estate listing platform.
-Listings are stored in a SQLite database managed by Prisma and can include multiple photos and optional wholesaler information.
+Listings can be stored in either Supabase or Firebase Data Connect (PostgreSQL) depending on the `DB_PROVIDER` environment variable.
 The frontend lets users filter properties by location, price and bedrooms/bathrooms.
 Authenticated administrators can create, edit and delete listings and upload images through a simple dashboard.
 NextAuth handles sign‑in using credentials from environment variables, while next‑i18next enables localization support.

 ## Quick start